Routes

 Map data © OpenStreetMap contributors

-This loop takes you into the vast expanses of Lozère, between windswept plateaus and the deep Lot valley.
-A sporty route, which can be done just as well on a hybrid bike, a road bike, or an electric bike, and which rewards the effort with landscapes of great sobriety.
+This loop takes you into the wide open spaces of Lozère, between windswept plateaus and the enclosed valley of the Lot.
+A sporty route, which can be done just as well on a hybrid bike, a road bike, or an electric bike, and which rewards the effort with beautiful landscapes.

 Showing Translation